 Finished in black over a handsome tan and black interior, this incredibly period-correct car evokes images of the Miami Vice era of excess.

-According to the previous owner the engine was refreshed 30K miles ago.
-The engine runs strong, the gearbox and clutch are tight and work as they should.
+The engine runs strong and doesn't smoke, the gearbox and clutch are tight and work as they should.
 Brakes are excellent, tires are nearly new, this car drives as good as it looks.
-Fiberglass slantnose conversions were very popular at in the late ‘80s, but this vehicle a legitimate steel-bodied car.
+Fiberglass slantnose conversions were very popular at in the late ‘80s, but this vehicle a legitimate steel-bodied car, complete with new Fuchs wheels.

 Offered with a clean Washington State title, this rare, iconic Porsche is available to be seen by appointment in Seattle.